jochster/starter-hugo-research-group-iloc/content/authors/axmann/_index.md

 # Organizations/Affiliations
 organizations:
-  - name: Leibniz University Hannover, Institute of Cartography and Geoinformatics
+  - name: Leibniz University Hannover, Institute of Cartography and Geoinformatics (IKG), Germany
     url: ''

 # Short bio (displayed in user profile at end of posts)